-Fundraising Administrator, Mental Health Foundation of New Zealand
+Fundraising Events Coordinator, Mental Health Foundation of New Zealand

 Bachelor of Arts in Social Sciences and Bachelor of Business in Market Insights: Marketing, Advertising, Retailing, Sales conjoint programmes